lightdock/lightdock.github.io/tutorials/membrane.md

 Once the simulation has finished, we need to analyze theresults as:

 - (1) Generate the structures per swarm (200 glowworms per swarm in this example)
-- (2) Clusterize the predictions per swarm
+- (2) Cluster the predictions per swarm
 - (3) Generate the ranking files

 Here there is a PBS script to do so: